NUWCDIVNPT/stig-manager/docs/_build/html/_sources/reference/index.rst.txt

 ===================================

-This is a glossary with definition terms for thing like :term:`Workflow`:
+This is a glossary with definition terms for thing like :term:`Asset`:

 .. glossary::